GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

   </iframe>
 </div>

-If passive mixed content is present most browsers will indicate that the page is not secure in the URL bar, even when the page itself was loaded over HTTPS.
+If passive mixed content is present most browsers will indicate in the URL bar that the page is not secure, even when the page itself was loaded over HTTPS.

 Until recently passive mixed content was loaded in all browsers,